-In the high tide and low tide chart, we can see that the first high tide was at 3:30 h and the next high tide at 15:50 h.
-The first low tide was at 9:25 h and the next low tide will be at 22:10 h.
+In the high tide and low tide chart, we can see that the first high tide was at 5:40 h and the next high tide at 18:25 h.
+The only low tide of the day was at 11:55 h.

-The lunar phase is a Waning Crescent.
-Today we have 11 hours and 12 minutes of sun.
-The solar transit is at 11:40 h and the length of time the moon will be visible will be 12 hours and 43 minutes.
+The lunar phase is a New Moon.
+Today we had 13 hours and 9 minutes of sun.
+The solar transit was at 11:54 h and the length of time the moon will be visible will be 13 hours and 27 minutes.

-The tidal coefficient today is 70, a high value and therefore the range of tides and currents will also be high.
-At noon the tidal coefficient increases to 75 to end the day with a tidal coefficient of 79.
-The tide heights today are 1.5 m, 0.7 m, 1.8 m and 0.7 m.
+The tidal coefficient today is 107.
+With such a hight coefficient we will have big tides and the currents will also be very evident.
+At noon the tidal coefficient drops to 104 to end the day with a tidal coefficient of 100.
+The tide heights today are 1.8 m, 0.0 m and 1.9 m.
 We can compare these levels with the maximum high tide recorded in the tide tables for Kajikacho which is of 2.1 m and a minimum height of -0.2 m.

-The solunar fishing calendar in Kajikacho tells us that today is a good day for fishing, the fish activity forecast is high.
+The solunar fishing calendar in Kajikacho tells us that today is an excellent day for fishing, the fish activity forecast is very high.
 Please, read more about solunar tables.
 The best times of day for fishing are:

 Tide timetable for Kajikacho.
 The times are generated in local time in Mie.
 You will also have the lunar phase, sunrise and sunset times, the tidal coefficient and the average fish activity forecast for each day according to the solunar tables:

 [ 0 low activity ] , [ average activity ] , [ high activity ] , [ very high activity ]